DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: Introduction

 To this end, we propose a dual-path \textbf{De}lay-aware \textbf{Ma}mba for efficient multivariate time series analysis, namely \textbf{\ourname{}}.
 Specifically, \ourname{} first adaptively selects task-relevant spectra via an Adaptive Fourier Filter and decomposes the input into a \textit{Cross-Time Component} and a \textit{Cross-Variate Component}.
 These two components are then fed into stacked \textbf{DuoMNet} blocks.
 Each DuoMNet block contains two parallel paths, each coupled with a scan operator and a lightweight Mamba-based module.
 Concretely, the \textit{Cross-Time Scan} serializes each variate along the temporal axis into a 1D sequence, which is processed by \textit{Mamba-SSD}.
 This design supports MTS-independent parallel computation across variates and efficiently captures long-range temporal dependencies within each series, with computation scaling linearly with the series length.
 In parallel, the \textit{Cross-Variate Scan} reorganizes tokens to emphasize inter-variable interactions at each token step.
 The scanned sequence is processed by \textit{Mamba-DALA}, which integrates Delay-Aware Linear Attention (DALA) to explicitly model cross-variate dependencies with both a global correlation delay and a token-level relative delay.
 As a result, \ourname{} achieves delay-aware variate interaction modeling while preserving linear-time computation.
 Finally, we fuse the temporal-path and variate-path representations through a weighted fusion layer and project to task-specific outputs via lightweight heads.
 To sum up, our major contributions include: \begin{itemize}[leftmargin=*] \item We propose \textbf{\ourname{}}, a dual-path Mamba-based backbone for general MTS analysis that jointly captures intra-series temporal dynamics via a temporal path and delay-aware cross-variate dependencies via a variate path.
-Benefiting from a linear-time state-space backbone, \ourname{} achieves a favorable accuracy-efficiency trade-off for long-horizon and large-scale MTS modeling. \item We introduce Mamba-SSD to model intra-series temporal dependencies within each variate.
-It accommodates variable-length inputs and enables series-independent, parallel modeling through block-based matrix multiplication, improving both scalability and throughput. \item We design \DALA{}, which integrates Delay-Aware Linear Attention to explicitly model cross-variate interactions with both global correlation delays and token-level relative delays, thereby enhancing fine-grained, delay-sensitive dependency learning. \item We conduct extensive experiments on five mainstream tasks, including long- and short-term forecasting, imputation, classification, and anomaly detection.
-The results demonstrate that \ourname{} achieves consistently strong performance across tasks while significantly reducing training time and GPU memory usage, suggesting its practicality and scalability for real-world large-scale MTS analysis. \end{itemize}
+Benefiting from a linear-time state-space backbone, \ourname{} achieves a favorable trade-off between accuracy and efficiency for long-term and large-scale MTS modeling.